Triumvirate: Tamil

-Tamil Triumvirate refers to the triumvirate of Chola, Chera, and Pandya who dominated the politics of the ancient Tamil country.
-Sivaperuman, Murugan and Agathiyar are considered triumvirate of Tamil Language and Sangam Literature.
+The Three Crowned Kings refers to the triumvirate of Chola, Chera, and Pandya who dominated the politics of the ancient Tamil country.
+Sivaperuman, Murugan, and Agatiyar are considered the triumvirate of the Tamil language and Sangam literature.

+Rum Seljuks

+In 1246, Rum Seljuk sultan Kaykaus II was invited to Güyük Khan's coronation.
+Instead, he sent Kilij Arslan IV, who went to Karakorum with a delegation.
+Two years later, he was accompanied by a Mongolian military unit of 2000 soldiers and returned to Anatolia with a jarlig given by Guyuk declaring him sultan.
+He was recognized as sultan in Sivas, Erzincan, Diyarbakır, Malatya, Harput.
+Later, a meeting was held, resulting in an accord where the three brothers (Kaykaus, Kilij, and Kayqubad) would share the throne.
+A khutbah was read on their behalf, and coins were struck in their names.
+However, influenced by some emirs, Kilij Arslan did not accept this and went into conflict with Kaykaus but suffered an unexpected defeat.
+On 14 June 1249, he was caught and brought to his brother.
+However, he was well received and returned together to Konya.
+Both were enthroned alongside Kayqubad II.
+Thus a period of joint rule began from 1249 until 1254.
+Kaykaus controlled the capital, Konya, and everything further west, and the coast at Antalya, up to Ankara.
+Kilij Arslan was allocated everything to the east of Konya up to Erzurum.
+Kayqubad was granted minor estates on a scale sufficient for his personal expenses.

 Modern triumvirates

-The title was revived a few times for (short-lived) three-headed political 'magistratures' in post-feudal times.

 Ottoman Empire

 The Three Pashas also known as Ottoman Triumvirate effectively ruled the Ottoman Empire during World War I: Mehmed Talaat Pasha (1874–1921), the Grand Vizier (prime minister) and Minister of the Interior; Ismail Enver Pasha (1881–1922), the Minister of War; and Ahmed Djemal Pasha (1872–1922), the Minister of the Navy.

-Modern Bosnia and Herzegovina

-Post-war Bosnia and Herzegovina is ruled by a three-member Presidency.

-Early-modern and modern France
+Early modern and modern France

-While French Huguenots had derisively bestowed the name Triumvirate on the alliance formed in 1561 between Catholic Francis, Duke of Guise, Anne de Montmorency, and Jacques d'Albon during the French Wars of Religion, in later years the term would be used to describe other arrangements within France.

-At the end of the 1700s, when the French revolutionaries turned to several Roman magistrature names for their newly created institutions, the three-headed collective head of state was named the Consulat (1799-1804), a term in use for two-headed magistratures since Antiquity; furthermore it included an office of First Consul who was not an equal, but the de facto solo head of state and government – a position Napoleon Bonaparte chose to convert openly into the First French Empire in 1804.
+During the French Revolution, many commentators referred to the National Convention headed by Robespierre as both a dictatorship and a triumvirate.

-Prior to Napoleon and during the Terror from 1793 to 1794 Maximilien Robespierre, Louis Antoine de Saint-Just, and Georges Couthon, as members of the governing Committee of Public Safety, were accused by their political opponents of forming an unofficial triumvirate, pointing out the first triumvirate of Julius Caesar, Pompey, and Crassus which led to the end of the Roman Republic.
+Prior to Napoleon and during the Terror from 1793 to 1794 Maximilien Robespierre, Louis Antoine de Saint-Just, and Georges Couthon, as members of the governing Committee of Public Safety, were accused by their political opponents of forming an unofficial triumvirate, pointing out the First Triumvirate of Julius Caesar, Pompey, and Crassus which led to the end of the Roman Republic.
 Although officially all members of the committee shared equal power the three men's friendship and close ideological base led their detractors to declaim them as triumvirs which was used against them in the coup of 9 Thermidor (27 July 1794).